• Skip to primary navigation

 Village Brewery

 “It takes a village to raise a beer, and beer to raise a village,” says this tagline for one of Calgary’s most popular breweries.
-Village Brewery boasts Calgary’s only interior rooftop bar complete with sweeping vistas of Alberta’s foothills, and inside you can peek into the Farmer’s Market located directly below.
-There is a strong sense of community here, so enjoy your time and be sure to grab a growler or two on the way out.
+Village Brewery boasts Calgary’s only interior rooftop bar complete with sweeping vistas of Alberta’s foothills, and inside, you can peek into the Farmer’s Market directly below.
+There is a strong sense of community here, so enjoy your time and grab a growler or two on the way out.
 Don’t forget to try our favourite: Village Squeeze.

 The patio at Village Brewery in Calgary.